liam-m-white/front-end-website/readme.md

 ## Background

-This project is for the CTEC3905 Front-End Web Development module at De Montfort University.
+This project was originally for the CTEC3905 Front-End Web Development module at De Montfort University.
 It is the coursework that results in 100% of my mark for this module, worth 15 credits.

+I intend to use this as a portfolio site.

 ## Usage

-This project is intened to be used for my CTEC3905 coursework.
+This project was intened to be used for my CTEC3905 coursework.

-It is expected to be used with the vsCode Live Server extension.
+It was expected to be used with the vsCode Live Server extension.

+I plan on creating a live site using Netlify.

 ### Contributors

 This project was worked on exclusively by [Liam](https://github.com/liam-m-white).

-I would also like to say thanks to Dr Graeme Stuart for assisting during the lab sessions.